Sleeper-Society/HDC-Wishgranter/README.md

 ### (Optional) Repacking the .asar file
 Ensure that you are still within the 'resources' directory and that everything you want to repack is in a subdirectory of 'resources'
 Use "asar pack [subdirectory name] app.asar" to repack everything contained within the subdirectory back into an asar file.

+## File Access (Linux)
+The Linux method is comparatively simple.
+This has been performed on Ubuntu 24.04.3, but should work on most systems.
+You will need the native Linux build in AppImage form (unavailable through Steam at time of writing, but purchaseable through itch.io (here)[https://sleeper-games.itch.io/hyperspace-deck-command])

+Open a terminal and enter the following command: [absolute path to AppImage] --appimage-extract.
+For example, `/home/user/Downloads/Hyperspace\ Deck\ Command/Hyperspace\ Deck\ Command.AppImage --appimage-extract`.
+This will appear to list a series of files in the appimage then exit without doing anything, but it has extracted the files elsewhere.
+Look for a new folder, `squashfs-root`, in your Home directory.
+The app.asar is inside the resources folder.

+### Extracting the .asar file
+Ensure you have npm installed.
+On Ubuntu, this can be done with `sudo apt install -y nodejs npm` to install natively (the -y flag confirms you approve the installation and can be omitted if you'd like to check first), then `nodejs -v` and `npm -v` to verify they have installed correctly.
+Once secure, create a new folder in /squashfs-root/resources/ next to the app.asar and extract into it.
+For example, after making a folder called `HDC_unpack`, change the terminal dirctory to /home/squashfs-root/resources/ and run `npx @electron/asar extract app.asar HDC_unpack`.
+The .asar is now extracted, with files available in /HDC_unpack/app/